Tuplanolla/bmm/README.md

            in two directions is allowed may be changed).
            Only backtracking or periodic winding
            may cause saving the face to fail.
-        3. Eliminate faces that are too big (compare circumference or area).
+        3. Eliminate faces that are too big (compare circumference or area);
+           must eliminate negative areas for connected component analysis.
 2. Gather all face triangles as follows.
     1. Tessellate the faces.
 3. Gather all connected face polygons as follows.